 1. "With Malice toward none and Charity toward all". -- Abraham Lincoln

-3. Further, students are to be working the moment they enter the room.
+3. Further, students read the agenda (power point) the moment they enter the room.

 4. Listen, follow instructions, and apply your best effort at all times.

-5. Ask questions, help your neighbor, learn a lot, be safe, and have fun.
+5. Ask questions, help your neighbors, learn a lot, be safe, and have fun.

 6. "Judge not a person by the color of their skin, but by the content of their character" -- Rev. Dr. Martin Luther King